rdbo/sigma-linux/README.md

 ![screenshot-apps](screenshots/screenshot-apps.png)

 # License
-All the files in this repository follow the license in the file `LICENSE`, unless explicitly said otherwise (e.g through a CREDITS file)
+All the files in this repository follow the license in the file `LICENSE`, unless explicitly said otherwise (e.g through a CREDITS or a LICENSE file)

 # Building
 Use Alpine Linux.